NYC Concert Calendar

 SummerStage’s slate of free concerts is subsidized by a few choice benefit shows, like this sludge-metal jamboree.
 It promises to be more face-melting than the hottest day in July.
 For tickets, visit ticketfly.com.

-The Who at Barclays Center and Madison Square Garden
+The Who at Barclays Center, Forest Hills Stadium and Madison Square Garden

 Remember The Who's farewell tour in 1982?
 The reunion in 1989?
 1996?
-The last shows with John Entwhistle before his death in 2002, and the ones right after?
+The last shows with John Entwistle before his death in 2002, and the ones right after?
 Well, this current run, a continuation of their 50-year-anniversary circuit begun in 2013, is absolutely, positively it.
 We're torn between saying "long live rock" and "won’t get fooled again."
-For tickets, visit ticketmaster.com.
+For tickets, visit ticketmaster.com and ticketfly.com.

 Steven Wilson at Best Buy Theater